canonical/nginx-ingress-integrator-operator/docs/explanation/security.md

 ### Good practices

 The dependencies used by the charm is tied to the charm revision.
-Updating the charm will ensure the latest security patch are used.
+Updating the charm will ensure the latest version of the dependencies are used.

+Using the latest version of Juju will ensure the latest security fix for Juju is applied as well.

 ### Summary

 - Regularly update the charm revision.
+- Regularly update the Juju version.

 ## Machine-in-the-middle attack